-The property is currently under option to Group Ten Metals Inc. ("Group Ten"), whereby Group Ten can acquire a 100% interest in the property via the issuance of common shares over a period of six years.
+Pursuant to an option agreement with Group Ten Metals Inc. ("Group Ten"), Group Ten has the right to acquire a 100% interest in the property via the issuance of common shares over a period of six years.
 Upon completion of the earn-in, the Company would retain a 1% NSR.